-Our doctoral curriculum encourages breadth and depth in the your graduate experience during the first two years, while also starting to direct you towards your specific areas of research interests.
+Our doctoral curriculum encourages breadth and depth in your graduate experience during the first two years, while also starting to direct you towards your specific areas of research interests.
 Beginning in the third year, you will turn to more individualized work on your dissertation proposals, in consultation with advisers and other committee members.

 - Courses (see suggested coursework sequence for the first three years)